vikrambombhi/Checkers/README.md

 - VikramBombhi (https://github.com/VikramBombhi)
 - BenEmdon (https://github.com/BenEmdon)

-A simple checkers game created in C++ using SDL2's frameworks.that is planned to be a single player mode that challenges our AI checkers player and to have multiplayer mode so you can play with a friend beside you.
+A simple checkers game created in C++ using SDL2's frameworks.
+That is planned to have a single player mode that challenges our AI checkers player and to have multiplayer mode so you can play with a friend beside you.

 ![alt tag](https://raw.githubusercontent.com/VikramBombhi/Checkers/master/data/CheckersBoard.png)